 When you work with the Bar Exam Toolbox, your bar preparation focus is about you — what will work best for you as far as study techniques, writing practice, and scheduling.
 You are not the same as every other person sitting for the bar and we can help you decide the best way to prepare for this test.
 Classroom bar preparation courses do a great job of covering substantive law.
 We help you turn that substantive law into passing answers.

 We have been working remotely with bar takers since 2010.
 Our students don’t feel that anything is lost by working remotely, even if they are located within driving distance of their tutor.
 Working remotely is the most efficient way to meet with your tutor because you don’t lose any study time to transportation.
 We meet with students over the phone, Google Hangout, and Skype.

 - Do you work with students who receive testing accommodations such as extended time?

 Many of our students receive testing accommodations for learning disabilities, health concerns, or even breastfeeding.
-It is important to talk through strategies of how best to utilize your testing accommodations to help you perform at your best.
+It is important to talk through strategies around how best to use your testing accommodations to help you perform at your best.

 - Do you work with LLMs or foreign-trained attorneys?